 Before we go into how we can change our eating habits, let’s look at why we have certain ones that we hold on to for dear life.

 An eating habit is no different, and in some ways, even harder to give up compared to other habits.
 This is because food has so many triggers for us.
-For lots of people, settling into a certain eating patterns is very comforting, physically and emotionally.
+For lots of people, settling into a certain eating pattern is very comforting, physically and emotionally.
 The more we repeat them, the more comfortable we get, the harder it is to change.

 Physical and emotional comfort signals safety to the human brain.